MadBrozzeR/validator-ts/README.md

 const validation = validator.validate(form, { params: validationParams });
 ```

-If `TParams` type parameter is not provided to generic, TS shoult not let you use it in your validation rule.
+If `TParams` type parameter is not provided to generic, TS should not let you use it in your validation rule.

 ## Reusable rules

-From time to time you will need to apply single validation rule for different fields.
+From time to time you will need to apply single validation rule to different fields.
 With vanilla JS you can simply
 create required function, but with TS you can easily get messed up with types, so there is `Validator.createRule`
 static method to make it simple.